LoginRadius/developer-authentication-demos/guidelines.md

 [React Native](https://www.loginradius.com/docs/developer/mobile-sdk-libraries/react-native-library/)

-**Note: If you do not find you tech stack in above sdk list than you can use our LoginRadius APIs to get profile using access token.**
+**Note: If you do not find you tech stack in the above sdk list than you can use our LoginRadius APIs to get profile using access token.**

 ### Through APIs
 You can use our below APIs to get and update the profile